Kent-H/voltha-k8s-playground/README.md

 - Customize the ONOS configuration
 - Use the RG to perform an authentication request

-Follow the steps below to start using the PON simulator.

 ### Setup the PON bridge (ONLY IF MISSING)